samwell-ho/openpgp-ca/doc/src/keys-import.md

 ### Setting up an OpenPGP CA instance

 To start, if we don't already have an instance of OpenPGP CA, we need to set up a new one.

-Then, we initialize a new OpenPGP CA instance for the domain (in this case, we'll use `example.org`) and generate a new keypair for the OpenPGP CA admin:
+We initialize a new OpenPGP CA instance for the domain (in this case, we'll use `example.org`) and generate a new keypair for the OpenPGP CA admin:

 `$ openpgp-ca -d example.oca ca init example.org`